Kalinda Sharma: Personality

 Kalinda is unflappable, inscrutable, fiercely private, and occasionally physically violent.
 She is exceptionally good at her job, although her tactics are not always strictly legal.
 She is often the key to the firm's winning a case, usually at the 11th hour.
 She usually does not work well with others.
 Although Kalinda doesn't let many people close to her, she becomes good friends with Alicia, with the aid of tequila shots; and she feels protective of Alicia.
 Kalinda has a cynical, misanthropic outlook on human behavior.
 She is bisexual and has a series of relationships through the show, mostly with women and often because they can help her with a case.
 Kalinda once claimed that she prefers women because as far as she's concerned, women are better lovers than men because women understand her needs and feelings better.
 Very little is known about Kalinda when the series begins, and she is incredibly secretive about her past.

 Style

 Kalinda's fashion plays a huge role in her character.
-As an employee in a prestigious law firm her outfit is a contrast to those of the lawyers as it is a lot more provocative and edgy.
+As an employee in a prestigious law firm, her outfit contrasts with the lawyers' as it is much more provocative and edgy.
 The character's signature wardrobe piece has become a pair of knee-high boots; the character initially wore pumps but Panjabi felt that boots "grounded her in the character."
 The character is also noted for wearing a lot of leather jackets often seen in Burberry, Elie Tahari, Dolce & Gabbana and Prada.
-The character according to the costume designer has over 60 leather jackets.
+According to the costume designer, the character has around 60 leather jackets.